 Seasonal Weather Patterns

-When getting started, it’s important to understand that fish will be found in particular areas and depths of a waterway depending on current weather patterns and water temperatures.
-For example, hot summer days can cause fish to become less active in shallow lakes, ponds, and rivers or can drive them into deeper parts of a waterway, where water temperatures are cooler.
+From a seasonal standpoint, fish can be found in certain areas and depths of a waterway depending on weather patterns and water temperatures.
+For example, hot summer days cause fish to become less active in shallow lakes, ponds, and rivers or can drive them into deeper parts of a waterway, where water temperatures are cooler.

 Best Day of the Week

 The next step is to narrow your time frame down to certain days of week based on solunar theory.
 John Alden Knight proposed the idea of solunar theory back in 1926, and is the basis of today’s solunar calendars.
 Solunar calendars provide predictions on when there is likely to be an increase in wildlife feeding activity based on the relative position of the moon and sun.
 In other words, fish feed more actively when the gravitational force of the moon and the sun are the strongest.
 Solunar calendars provide a rating for each day of the month based on this moon and sun data.
 Each day of the month is generally rated as average, good, better, best, or season’s best.

 One important point to keep in mind when referencing a solunar calendar; however, is that the weather will play a larger role.
 For example, the solunar calendar may indicate that a particular day is expected to be one of the best days of the month, but if a major cold front arrives the day or two before, inshore saltwater fishing or freshwater fishing conditions are likely to be more challenging.